Supreeth095/DataViz_Final_Project/README.md

-Dashboard 2:
+### Dashboard 2:

 In this Dashboard we explore more about the person's Travel Habits in Italia including place of stay, etc. .

 This dashboard consists of 4 images:

-1: GIF of Countries Visited over time.
+ Image 1: GIF of Countries Visited over time.
 It shows all the countries the person has visited since 2014.
 The good thing about this is that it establishes a Timeline of all of the person's travel

 We can see that the 2 main contries visited by this person are :